ern0/gioco-a-intervalli/doc/lessons.md

 you shouldn't jump to the middle of a subroutine.
 On the other hand,
-even though each line has its own unique line number, most lines are not refered as `GOTO` target, so most of line numbers are unnecessary.
+even though each line has its own unique line number, most lines are not refered as `GOTO` or other target, so these line numbers are simply unnecessary.

 The question is:
 then what is the role of the line numbers?

 The answer is:
 line numbers not only can be used as labels, but line numbering is the BASIC's *editor concept*.